fatih/subvim/README.md

 MacVim.

-If used with [MacVim](https://code.google.com/p/macvim/) you will get SublimeText-like features with the same shortcuts:
+If used with [MacVim](https://code.google.com/p/macvim/) you will get SublimeText-like features with the same shortcuts.
+You don't need anything to
+install:

 ![vim-awesome screenhhost](https://raw.github.com/fatih/vim-awesome/master/_assets/vim-awesome-screenshot.png)